SteelCompendium/data-rules-md-dse/Abilities/Shadow/3rd-Level Features/Dancer.md

   scc:
     - mcdm.heroes.v1:feature.ability.shadow.3rd-level-feature:dancer-7-insight
   scdc:
-    - 1.1.1:13.2.2.6:05
+    - 1.1.1:11.2.2.6:05
   source: mcdm.heroes.v1
   target: Self
   type: feature/ability/shadow/3rd-level-feature
 effects:
-  - effect: Until the end of the encounter, whenever an enemy moves or is force moved adjacent to you or damages you, you can take the Disengage move action as a free triggered action.
+  - name: Effect
-    name: Effect
+    effect: Until the end of the encounter, whenever an enemy moves or is force moved adjacent to you or damages you, you can take the Disengage move action as a free triggered action.
 ```